poolsoft/simple-directory/readme.txt

 METHOD 3 - FTP

-1. Download hCard Widget for WordPress plugin 'hCard_Widget.zip'.
+1. Download hCard Widget for WordPress plugin 'simple-directory.zip'.
 Extract the contents of the file.
 1. Using your favourite FTP client, upload the folder to '/wp-content/plugins/' on your server.
 1. Login to your WordPress account and go to the Plugins page.
 1. Activate the plugin.

+== Changelog ==
+= 0.8 =
+*Added settings page.

+== Upgrade Notice ==
+*There are now some basic settings that can be changed.